cgallegoan/Wordpress-combinations/README.md

 # Wordpress-combinations
-Web RPA to automatically create combinations of products in wordpress.
+Web Spider to automatically create combinations of products in wordpress.
 Built specifically for espejoled.com products.
+Used Python + Selenium

 12/03/2021